rstudio/visual-markdown-editing/docs/markdown.md

 In some cases, an entirely different markdown dialect is used (for example, when writing content to be published on [GitHub](https://github.github.com/gfm/) or with the [Hugo](https://gohugo.io/content-management/formats/) static site generator).

 By default, visual mode detects the target markdown format for the current document, making the requisite editor commands available and writing the expected flavor of markdown source code.
-This article describes the various available markdown extensions, how to override RStudio's automatic detection, as well some options that control how [markdown output](markdown?id=markdown-output) is written.
+This article describes the various available markdown extensions and how to override RStudio's automatic detection, as well some options that control how [markdown output](markdown?id=markdown-output) is written.

 ## GitHub Markdown

 When markdown is published on GitHub, it is rendered using a markdown variant called [GitHub Flavored Markdown](https://github.github.com/gfm/) (or GFM).
-GFM supports most of the markdown constructs you are familiar with from Pandoc markdown, but doesn't have support for more advanced technical writing features like citations, footnotes, and definition lists.
+GFM supports most of the markdown constructs you are familiar with from Pandoc markdown, but it doesn't have support for more advanced technical writing features like citations, footnotes, and definition lists.

-If you are authoring an R Markdown document that targets the [github_markdown](https://rmarkdown.rstudio.com/docs/reference/github_document.html) output format (for example, a README.Rmd file in a git repo). then visual mode will automatically use GFM mode for authoring.
+If you are authoring an R Markdown document that targets the [github_markdown](https://rmarkdown.rstudio.com/docs/reference/github_document.html) output format (for example, a README.Rmd file in a git repo), then visual mode will automatically use GFM mode for authoring.

-If you are authoring a plain .`md` file intended for viewing on GitHub, then you can use the `mode` markdown editor option to put the editor in GFM mode.
+If you are authoring a plain `.md` file intended for viewing on GitHub, then you can use the `mode` markdown editor option to put the editor in GFM mode.
 For example:

 ``` yaml